DmitriySh/system-design-course/01-fundamentals-system-design/README.md

    client -(200 req)-> server -(100 req)-> database
 ```
  - `Data-intensive applications` = requirements for:
-   - significant storage capacity
+   - significant storage capacity;
-   - efficient data transfer rates
+   - efficient data transfer rates;
-   - ability to search in large amounts of data
+   - ability to search in large amounts of data.
  - `Compute-intensive applications` = requirements for substantial processing power
  - `Read-intensive applications` = ?
  - `Write-intensive applications` = ?

+---

 ## Properties of information systems
- - `Scalability` = the ability of the system growing:
+ - `Scalability` = the ability of the system growing: \
-   - without loss of performance and other characteristics,
+   without loss of performance and other characteristics, \
-   - without the need to change the software implementation.
+   without the need to change the software implementation.
- - `Scale up scalability` = adding more compute resources to an existing system (CPU, RAM, SSD)
+   - scale up = adding more compute resources to an existing system (CPU, RAM, SSD);
- - `Scale out scalability` = distribute the workload across different servers
+   - scale out = distribute the workload across different servers.

  - `Load parameters`
-   - requests per second (RPS)
+   - requests per second (RPS);
-   - traffic (Kb/Mb/Gb/Tb per second)
+   - traffic (Kb/Mb/Gb/Tb per second);
-   - number of concurrent connections/users (CCU)
+   - number of concurrent connections/users (CCU);
-   - number of daily/monthly active users (DAU/MAU)
+   - number of daily/monthly active users (DAU/MAU);

  - `Fault tolerance` = the ability of the system to continue to function correctly
    in the presence of component failures:
-   - deploying new code
+   - deploying new code;
-   - migrating data
+   - migrating data;
-   - changing configuration files
+   - changing configuration files;
-   - network or disk problem
+   - network or disk problem;
-   - higher users workload
+   - higher users workload;
-   - accidents in the data center
+   - accidents in the data center;
    - ... (others)
  - `Ensuring fault tolerance`:
-   - redundancy at the hardware level
+   - redundancy at the hardware level;
-   - software-level failure detection and handling
+   - software-level failure detection and handling;
-   - predicting and preventing failure
+   - predicting and preventing failure.

  - `Availability`: users interact with the system
    and receive the expected responses in acceptable time frame;